Fifa controls African football – former Caf boss

 "You take a guy who stands up against you and you suspend him the next day - saying he has committed a crime six years earlier.
 Does that make sense to you?
 So it was okay as long as I agreed with him…?"

-Asked to respond to Bility's claims about both blackmail and a possible deal, Fifa declined to directly address them, simply referring to the Ethics Committee's judgement and decision to ban him.
+Asked to respond to Bility's claims about both blackmail and a possible deal, Fifa declined to directly address them, simply referring to the ethics committee's judgement and decision to ban him.

 There appears to be inconsistency in Fifa's attitude towards enforcement and application of the rules.

-Last year, as Cas completely overturned an Ethics Committee ban on former Caf president Issa Hayatou, the Cameroonian rebuked Infantino as they bumped into each other that very day - declaring "You wanted me dead but I'm still alive".
+Last year, as Cas completely overturned an ethics committee ban on former Caf president Issa Hayatou, the Cameroonian rebuked Infantino as they bumped into each other that very day - declaring "You wanted me dead but I'm still alive".

 Elsewhere, former Sierra Leone FA president Isha Johansen was allowed to stay in power for eight years without holding elections, despite Fifa rules stating these must take place every four years.

-Fifa did not respond directly to a question about the extended reign of Johansen, who now sits on the Fifa Council, the global body's board.
+Fifa did not respond directly to a question about the extended reign of Johansen, who now sits on the Fifa council, the global body's board.

-"The independent Ethics Committee is one of Fifa's judicial bodies," said Fifa spokesperson Swanson.
+"The independent ethics committee is one of Fifa's judicial bodies," said Fifa spokesperson Swanson.

 "It is composed of members that have knowledge, ability and specialist expertise and their decisions are published in line with the new, transparent, Fifa."